Back to Blog

-The first ever course we ran at PopUp Business School was in Weston Super Mare back in 2012.
+The first ever course we ran at Rebel Business School was in Weston-Super-Mare back in 2012.
 45 people came to the event we ran in a strange industrial building on the Bourneville Estate in Weston.
-We ran a 2 week PopUp Business School covering how to build a business with no money, how to build a website for free and how to get your first customer and NOT a single person paid to come!
+We ran a 2-week Rebel Business School covering how to build a business with no money, how to build a website for free, how to get your first customer, and not a SINGLE person paid to come!

 Actually it is harder to get people to turn up to a free event than it is a paid event but that is a completely different story!

-People are always shocked to find out that the PopUp Business School's courses are completely free!
-They start to think; well if it is free it can't be any good or when are they going to upsell me the $20k coaching course?
+People are always shocked to find out that the Rebel Business School's courses are completely free!
+They start to think, "Well if it is free, it can't be any good" or "When are they going to upsell me the $20k coaching course?"
 They do wonder why the course is free until they turn up and meet us.
 The upsell never happens, the course is life changing and they are genuinely surprised to find out it is free for all.

 My desire has always been for the courses and support to be free so I have worked to go out and find people to buy the courses so I can give them away.
 We have managed to get money from wealthier organisations and use that money to give the service away for free to those that need it the most.

 So who actually pays?
-Currently the PopUp Business School is funded by 3 main groups:
+Currently the Rebel Business School is funded by 3 main groups:

 Let's make one thing very clear here!
 I don't actually steal cash from these institutions as Robin Hood did!
 I ask nicely!
 I persuade and I work with them to get their support to truly help people.
 I am not very good with a bow and arrow!